r57zone/Half-Life-Alyx-novr/README.md

 Insert and Home | The movement of the controller forward and backward | The movement of the controller forward and backward "U", "J", "H", "K" | Controllers rotation (use only for certain moments necessary in the game - Сhapter 5: North Star), reset after use | Rotation of both controllers
-"Y" | Reset controllers’ rotation with the buttons above | Return controllers to state before rotation "P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head "L" | Mode for clearing lasers (reduced sensitivity and moving on forward and backward arrows) | Move the right controller "O" | Left hand cell (use with right hand trigger) | Moving the right controller "N", "M" | turn left, turn right | Pressing the left and right touch panels of the right controller
+"Y" | Reset controllers’ rotation with the buttons above | Return controllers to state before rotation "I" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head "L" | Mode for clearing lasers (reduced sensitivity and moving on forward and backward arrows) | Move the right controller "O" | Left hand cell (use with right hand trigger) | Moving the right controller "P" | Right hand cell (use with right hand trigger) | Moving the right controller "N", "M" | turn left, turn right | Pressing the left and right touch panels of the right controller

 There are also several alternative button bindings in the driver archive.
 There is a profiles key binding for WASD for spectator mode (or use a different language layout, without the character "S"), for keyboards without Numpad and so on.